 Save the date!
-At its upcoming auction on July 21st, 2021 in Monaco, Antiquorum promises to be filled with exceptional surprises for watchmaking enthusiasts.
-Are you ready to bid on some highly coveted lots, including three extremely rare Royal Oaks?
+At Audemars Piguet upcoming auction on July 21st, 2021 in Monaco, Antiquorum promises to be filled with exceptional surprises for watchmaking enthusiasts.
+Are you ready to bid on some highly coveted lots, including three extremely rare Audemars Piguet Royal Oaks?

 The story of Audemars Piguet’s bestseller is well known amongst watch enthusiasts: first launched in 1972, the famed Royal Oak was the brainchild of esteemed designer Gerald Genta.
 Audemars Piguet had approached Genta to design a steel sports watch, which remained rare back then, and Genta decided to take inspiration from vintage diving helmets which were screwed in to remain attached to the rest of the suit and apply those visible screws to an octagonal bezel with an integrated bracelet.
 The legend has it that Genta sketched the design in one night—and the rest was history.